Proton beam upgrade team springs into action this week

 Technicians and engineers have a lot of work ahead as the beam line and accelerator complex is revamped to sustain a faster-pulsed, more intense proton beam.
 The 11-month long shutdown of the beam line for upgrades begins today.

-The upgrades will prepare the beam line for the NOvA experiment, as well as experiments like Mu2e and g-2, which require more protons than the accelerator complex and beam line were originally configured to create and sustain.
+The upgrades will prepare the beam line for the NOvA experiment, as well as experiments such as Mu2e and Muon g-2, which require more protons than the accelerator complex and beamline were originally configured to create and sustain.

-In order to meet the increasing demand for protons, Gattuso and a team of technicians are reconfiguring the recycler to process the protons into ready-to accelerate batches before they are delivered to the main injector.
-This will increase the number of protons in each batch by approximately 10 percent and trim the time between proton pulses from 1 pulse every 2.3 second to 1 pulse every 1.3 seconds.
+In order to meet the increasing demand for protons, Gattuso and a team of technicians are reconfiguring the Recycler to process the protons into ready-to-accelerate batches before they are delivered to the Main Injector.
+This will increase the number of protons in each batch by approximately 10 percent and trim the time between proton pulses from 1 pulse every 2.3 seconds to 1 pulse every 1.3 seconds.

-Historically, the recycler accumulated and stored antiprotons before they were transferred into the main injector.
-This new configuration will require upgrades to not only the recycler, but the infrastructure supporting the accelerator.
+Historically, the Recycler accumulated and stored antiprotons before they were transferred into the Main Injector.
+This new configuration will require upgrades to not only the Recycler, but also the infrastructure supporting the accelerator.

 The Neutrinos at the Main Injector, or NuMI, target is one of the systems that will be replaced.
 This target generates the neutrinos that MINOS and MINERvA currently study and will eventually provide the neutrinos for NOvA as well.

 “We’ve redesigned the target completely,” Gattuso said.
-“Our new design can handle the larger number of protons and it should improve cooling and reduce the likely hood of water leaks."
+“Our new design can handle the larger number of proton,s and it should improve cooling and reduce the likelihood of water leaks."